Pacatro/mininn/README.md

 ### Custom Cost Functions

-You can also create your own cost functions by implementing the `CostFunction` trait.
+You can also create your own cost functions by implementing the `CostFunction` and `Debug` traits.

 ```rust
 use mininn::prelude::*;